Tuesday, 9 February 2016

 1. You seem fine to me.

-shows that having just a scar on the head can help a person with a brain injury feel validated and better understood (sad, yet so painfully true as I'm sure you've acknowledged firsthand also - let's change this attitude, dear stroke smarties!).
-Your loved one may look normal, but shrugging off the invisible signs of brain injury is belittling.
+The invisible signs of a brain injury - memory and concentration problems, fatigue, insomnia, chronic pain, depression or anxiety - these are sometimes more difficult to live with than visible disabilities.
+Research shows that having just a scar on the head can help a person with a brain injury feel validated and better understood (sad, yet so painfully true as I'm sure you've acknowledged firsthand also - let's change this attitude, dear stroke smarties!).
+Your loved one may look normal, but shrugging off the invisible signs of a brain injury is awfully belittling

 Consider this: A memory problem can be much more disabling than a limp